-All the links I’m providing are on sale and there is coupons to keep you in budget.
+All the links I’m providing are on sale and there are coupons to keep you in budget.

 How I Began My Easter Egg Crafts

 Briefly, I was planning to paint the egg pink as you can see in this picture.
-However, thinking how using smaller paper Mache eggs I had bought I quickly made the decision to change the color.
+However, thinking how using smaller paper Mache eggs I had bought.
 I had decided keeping the eggs in the same color is best, so I begin creating my Spring egg project.

-As you can see in this picture, before I made plans to use a graphic image an applique was the plan.
+As you can see in this picture, before I made plans to use a graphic image an applique was the plan for Easter egg craft.
 However, realizing the applique may be a problem since the paper Mache egg has an arc the applique would be an issue.

-So then, I continue cutting my lace and using Mod Podge I add the lace and pat to adhere to the egg.
+So then, I continue cutting my lace and using Mod Podge I add the lace and pat to adhere to the egg project.
 Incidentally, I used plastic wrap to keep the lace from wrinkling however, I did forget to take a picture.

 This is where I learned about the plastic wrap trick The Apple Street Cottage, take a look.

 By the way, this is when I had chosen my graphic I have had on my computer.
 Also using scissors that add a fancy edge gives this graphic a pretty look to my Easter egg craft.

-After I cut the graphic I add Mod Podge and I place it on the egg.
-Computer paper has gotten thinner so I immediately use the plastic wrap again and the image is perfect.
-The plastic wrap together with the Mod Podge will definitely be something I do when using graphic images.
+After I cut the graphic, I add Mod Podge and I place it on the Easter egg project.
+Computer paper has gotten thinner, so I immediately use the plastic wrap again and the image is perfect.
+The plastic wrap together with the Mod Podge will definitely be something I do when using graphic image.

 In the meantime, I cut lace ribbon to finish the lace off.
-It give the lace a nice finished edge and also adds another layer of texture to the front of my Easter egg project.
+It gives the lace a nice, finished edge and also adds another layer of texture to the front of my Easter egg project.

 So then, using dry Chamomile buds I have and add them using Elmer’s glue giving my Easter egg craft elegance.

-Lastly, I place the egg into my French Jardinière where I have added moss and a nest I created that you may enjoy seeing in this post.
-Spanish moss is placed inside for another element of texture and the egg fits nicely inside the nest.
+Lastly, I place the Easter egg piece into my French Jardinière where I have added moss and a nest, I created that you may enjoy seeing in this post.
+Spanish moss is placed inside for another element of texture and spring craft project fits nicely inside the nest.

 You may also enjoy reading how I made these easy moss grapevine balls and are fast to make.

-The antique shutter and the easy wreath I made recently finish this off with a French Market basket filled with lavender for an additional French look.
+The antique shutter and the easy wreath I made recently finish spring egg craft off with a French Market basket filled with lavender for an additional French look.

 I hope you enjoyed the Easter egg crafts and I would love for you to share on Pinterest and save for the future.
 This craft is quite easy to create.